B4stardOS/Bastard-OS/README.md

 # Bastard-OS
 A Custom Version of Onion OS for the Miyoo Mini

-*This will be used as a main hub for updates and links for* ***BASTARD OS***

-UPDATE 05/29.
-I HAVE FIXED THE CRASH SO NOW BASTARD OS IS IN FULL WORKING ORDER AND REQUIRES LESS STEPS TO INSTALL V2.0 WILL BE OUT IN A WEEK OR SO.
-LINK HAS BEEN PULLED TILL NEW ZIP IS MADE.
-STAY TUNED.

-# BASTARD OS VERSION 1.5

-**NEW UPDATE AT** `05/25/2022`, IF YOU ARE USING A PREVIOUS VERSION BACKUP EVERYTHING AND COMPLETELY WIPE.
+**NEW UPDATE AT** `06/01/2022`, IF YOU ARE USING A PREVIOUS VERSION BACKUP EVERYTHING AND COMPLETELY WIPE.
 A NEW FRAMEWORK IS INPLACE AS WELL AS `NEW SAVE AND STATE LOCATIONS`!
 DONT FORGET TO READ BELOW FOR ALL NEW INFORMATION!

-Do you have a spare SD card?
-Do you like the stock Miyoo Mini firmware but don't like how it runs?
-Do you love Onion and Mini UI for their own unique reasons?
+**Do you have a spare SD card?**

+**Do you like the stock Miyoo Mini firmware but don't like how it runs?**

+**Do you love Onion and Mini UI for their own unique reasons?**

 Bastard OS is a amalgamation of the stock OS and Onion OS taking what I like from both and smashin em together.

+# Features:

-\-Onion OS base with Stock baked in includes faster boot times and battery percentage.
+* Onion OS base with Stock baked in includes faster boot times and battery percentage.

-\-Keeps original menu button action and save/load menu but themed
+* Keeps original menu button action and save/load menu but themed

-\-Onion launcher Quick save power button feature backed in.
+* Onion launcher Quick save power button feature backed in.
 Press power button in game (except PSX) and the system will quicksave and shutdown. *Power back on and select your game in recent to resume!*

-\-Faster then stock with cores picked by my personal experience
+* Faster then stock with cores picked by my personal experience

-\-Custom Keymon fully working by `Eggs` <3 RTC and Screenshot built in! (check shortcuts)
+* Custom Keymon fully working by `Eggs` <3 RTC and Screenshot built in! (check shortcuts)

-\-onionOs v3.10.5 SDL audio fix + latency reduction baked in so NO AUDIO POP *between* games (MAKE SURE AUDIO FIX IS SET ON IN THE SETTINGS)
+* Onion OS v3.10.6 SDL audio fix + latency reduction baked in so less audio pops *between* games (MAKE SURE AUDIO FIX IS SET ON IN THE SETTINGS)

-\-includes `Eggs` full miyoo mini optimized retroarch to run systems not included
+* includes `Eggs` full miyoo mini optimized retroarch to run systems not included

-\-**No** background music on the homescreen
+* **No** background music on the homescreen

-\-Includes File Explorer & Retroarch
+* Includes File Explorer & Retroarch

-\-*Added a template for how to sort games by creating new EMU folders.
-Check out the included SMWHACKS as an example and its included readme*
+# Thanks:

 If we can turn this into a community project making it OUR bastard OS by tweaking it and making it better and better then I would be happy with that.
 Thanks to all the dev community including the Retro Game Handhelds discord for being amazing

-* `eggs,`
+* `eggs`
-* `shauninman,`
+* `shauninman`
-* `jimgray and`
+* `jimgray`
 * `Saí`
 * `Pixelshift`
 * `Jeltron`